kimjoar/writings/published/understanding-backbone.md

 Evented views
 -------------

-The last step is removing the nasty `$.proxy` stuff.
+Now, let's get rid of that nasty `$.proxy` stuff.
 We can do this by letting Backbone.js [delegate our events](http://backbonejs.org/#View-delegateEvents) by specifying them in an `events` hash in the view.
 This hash is on the format `{"event selector": "callback"}`: